The 53 Best Side Hustles in Canada For 2024

 The past couple of years have been hard on Canadians.
 Interest rates and inflation are at multi-year highs as the world braces for a potential global recession.
-In 2023, more than ever, Canadians are turning to side hustles to earn extra income during these challenging financial times.
+Now more than ever, Canadians are turning to side hustles to earn extra income during these challenging financial times.

 What exactly is a side hustle?
 Typically, side hustles are part-time jobs that a person can do on their own time.
 Rather than working another eight-hour shift, a side hustle is considered to be much more flexible when it comes to your time.
 You can work by your own schedule and utilize skills that you might not use during your 9 to 5 job.